 The Venice of Galicia

-Busk is located in a place where three rivers, Poltva, Solotvyn and Rokitna, flow into the Bug River, dividing the city into several parts.
-The town was once surrounded by ponds and wetlands; a large number of rivers and streams contributed to the unique landscape of the area.
-Therefore, in the 18th–19th century, Busk was often called the "Venice of Galicia".
-Today, the city looks completely different.
-Streams dried up and the division into separate parts disappeared.
-Only bridges and wooden footbridges connecting the edges of ancient riverbeds remind of the city's past.
+Busk is located at the place where the Poltva, Solotvyn, and Rokitna rivers flow into the Bug, dividing the town into several parts.
+In the past, the town was surrounded by ponds and bogs, and the numerous rivers and brooks contributed to the creation of a unique landscape.
+That is why, in the 18th and 19th centuries, Busk was often called the “Venice of Galicia”.
+Today, the town looks completely different.
+The brooks have dried up and the division of the town into separate parts has disappeared.
+Only the bridges and wooden footbridges connecting the banks of former riverbeds stand as a reminder of this characteristic feature.

-At the end of the 18th century, Józef Mier of Scottish origin became the town owner, and due to his mercantile interests and protectionist trade policies, the town began to develop dynamically as the industrial centre.
-Mier built sawmills and glassworks.
-He invited Czech and German master craftsmen.
-In 1810, his son Duke Wojciech Mier built a palace, which has been preserved until today.
+Towards the end of the 18th century, Józef Mier of Scottish origin became the town owner, and due to his mercantile interests and protectionist trade policies, the town began to develop dynamically as the industrial centre.
+Mier ordered the establishment of sawmills and glassworks and invited Czech and German craftsmen to settle permanently in town.
+In 1810, his son Count Wojciech Mier built a palace which has survived till this day.
 Busk remained in the hands of the Mier family until 1879, but the town experienced a devastating fire in 1849 and subsequently lost its economic significance.
 After the Mier family, Busk was ruled by the Badenis noblemen.

 The Jews of Busk

-An old Jewish cemetery in Busk is considered to be the oldest Ashkenazi cemetery in Ukraine and one of the oldest in the Central and Eastern Europe.
-It is a large cemetery, located on several hills.
-It contains the oldest preserved matzewah on Shtetl Route, dating from 1520, with an epitaph: Beauty instead of ashes.
-(Isaiach 61:3) Here lies an honest man, r.
+The old Jewish cemetery in Busk is believed to be the oldest Ashkenazi cemetery in Ukraine and one of the oldest Jewish cemeteries in Central and East Europe.
+Located on several hills, it boasts the oldest surviving matzeva in the Shtetl Routes area, dated to 1520, with an epitaph reading: A garland instead of ashes (Isaiah 61:3).
+Here lies an honest man, r.
 Yehuda son of r.
 Jacob, called Judah.
-He died on Tuesday, on the 5th day of Kislev in the year 5281 since the creation of the world (23.11.1520).
-May his soul be in the node of life [together with the souls] of Abraham, Isaac, Jacob, and all the God fearing people.
+He died on Tuesday, on the 5th day of Kislev in the year 5281 from the creation of the world (23.11.1520).
+May his soul be bound in the bond of life [together with the souls] of Abraham, Isaac, Jacob, and all Godfearing people.

 Jewish cemetery in Busk, 2013.
 Photo by Wioletta Wejman, digital collection of the “Grodzka Gate – NN Theatre” Centre (www.teatrnn.pl)